Easy recipes from around the World, including Great British classics, dinners and snacks

 Ingredients

-• 100g butter - divided into three
+• 90g unsalted butter - divided into three

-• 4 lambs kidneys - fat removed, cored and cut into bite-sized pieces
+• 4 lamb's kidneys - fat removed, cored and cut into bite-sized pieces

 • 2 medium onions - chopped